loonloon/Notes/UDM-React-The-Complete-Guide.md

 * `React.Fragment`
 * High order function (HOC), a component that wraps other components that add something (styling, addtional HTML / logic)
 * Use `prevState` to update the state that is depending the old state
-* 2 ways to use Ref
+* 2 ways to use Ref in class component
   * `React.createRef()`
   * Passing function, `ref={(inputElement) => {this.inputElement = inputElement}}`
+* Use `useRef` in functional component